RevenueCat/revenuecat-docs/docs_source/🔌 Integrations & Events/third-party-integrations/amplitude.md

 ---
 > 👍
 >
-> The Amplitude integration is available on the [Pro](https://www.revenuecat.com/pricing) plan.
+> The Amplitude integration is to all users signed up after September '23, the legacy Grow and Pro plans, and Enterprise plans.
+If you're on a legacy Free or Starter plan and want to access this integration, migrate to our new pricing via your [billing settings](https://app.revenuecat.com/settings/billing).

 Amplitude can be a useful integration tool for seeing all events and revenue that occur for your app even if it’s not active for a period of time.
 You can use Amplitude’s product analytics to find patterns in customer behavior and inform marketing strategies.